scurest/apicula/README.md

 apicula recognized these file formats

-* `.nsbmd`, `.BMD`, or `.BMD0` contain 3D models, and often their associated textures and palettes
+* `.nsbmd`, `.BMD`, or `.BMD0` contain 3D models, and often their textures and palettes
 * `.nsbca`, `.BCA`, or `.BCA0` contain skeletal animations
 * `.nsbtx`, `.BTX`, or `.BTX0` contain textures and palettes
 * `.nsbtp`, `.BTP`, or `.BTP0` contain pattern animations, which change the textures in a material

-Pattern animations are supported in the viewer (currently buggy) and extractor, but not in the converter (neither COLLADA nor glTF support animations that change a material's textures).
+Pattern animations are supported in the viewer and extractor, but not in the converter (neither COLLADA nor glTF support animations that change a material's textures).

 Importing apicula's COLLADA files has been tested in Blender and Maya.